Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Introduction

 \section{Introduction}

 Linguistic knowledge bases such as \uriel{}/\uriel{+} \cite{littell-etal-2017-uriel, khan-etal-2025-uriel} are foundational tools that quantify linguistic distance for over $7,000$ languages.
-These distances fall into three \textit{modalities}, or feature categories: geographic (locations of languages), genetic (linguistic family trees), and typological (linguistic features unique to each language)\footnote{The typological modality is also commonly referred to as featural (e.g. in \citealp{khan-etal-2025-uriel}).}, as shown in Figure~\ref{fig:method}.
-These measures are widely used in cross-lingual transfer research to assess and leverage linguistic similarity between languages for tasks such as selecting optimal source languages for model training \citep{lin-etal-2019-choosing, lauscher-etal-2020-zero, ruder-etal-2021-xtreme, khiu-etal-2024-predicting}.
+These distances fall into three \textit{modalities}, or feature categories: geographic (locations of languages), genetic (linguistic family trees), and typological (linguistic features unique to each language)\footnote{The typological modality is also commonly referred to as featural (e.g. in \citealp{khan-etal-2025-uriel}).}, as shown in Figure \ref{fig:method}.
+These measures are widely used in cross-lingual transfer research to assess and leverage linguistic similarity between languages for tasks such as selecting source languages for model training \citep{lin-etal-2019-choosing, lauscher-etal-2020-zero, ruder-etal-2021-xtreme, blaschke-etal-2025-analyzing, de-vries-etal-2022-make}.

-As indicated by ~\citet{toossi-etal-2024-reproducibility}, \uriel{} represents languages in all three modalities as high-dimensional Euclidean vectors, compared via angular distance.
+As indicated by \citet{toossi-etal-2024-reproducibility}, \uriel{} represents languages in all three modalities as high-dimensional Euclidean vectors, compared via angular distance.
+Despite enhancing data coverage and addressing usability issues, \uriel{+} \cite{khan-etal-2025-uriel} adopts the same language representation.
 This uniform approach is convenient but ill-suited for the diverse structures of linguistic data.
-That is to say, it produces less meaningful distances and limits the effectiveness of cross-lingual transfer where accurate representations of linguistic distance is paramount.
+That is to say, it produces less meaningful distances and limits the effectiveness of cross-lingual transfer where accurate representations of linguistic distance are paramount.
 In our study, we address this issue by proposing modality-specific distances from new language representations.